JakeG2004/CS121/Review/Notes/heaps.md

 If there are *n* nodes, only the first *n* positions of an array, A, are used.

-Usefile parent-child node relationships:
+Useful parent-child node relationships:
 - The left child of a node is 2*i* + 1
 - The right child of a node is 2*i* + 2
 - The parent of a node is (*i* - 1) / 2

 where *i* is the index of the node in the array.
+This means that each layer is written into the array together, left to right.

 Adding and removing entries from a heap often requires *reheapification*.